 This register allows the microprocessor to read the upper 8 output bits of Oscillator 3.
 The character of the numbers generated is directly related to the waveform selected.
 If the Sawtooth waveform of Oscillator 3 is selected, this register will present a series of numbers incrementing from 0 to 255 (\$FF) at a rate determined by the frequency of Oscillator 3.
 If the Triangle waveform is selected, the output will increment from 0 up to 255, then decrement down to 0.
 If the Pulse waveform is selected, the output will jump between 0 and 255.
 Selecting the Noise waveform will produce a series of random numbers, therefore, this register can be used as a random number generator for games.
-There are numerous timing and sequencing applications for the OSC 3 register, however, the chief function is probably that of a modulation generator.
 The numbers generated by this register can be added, via software, to the Oscillator or Filter Frequency registers or the Pulse Width registers in real-time.
 Many dynamic effects can be generated in this manner.
-Siren-like sounds can be created by adding the OSC 3 Sawtooth output to the frequency control of another oscillator.
+Siren-like sounds can be created by adding the OSC 3 Triangle output to the frequency control of another oscillator.
 Synthesizer "Sample and Hold" effects can be produced by adding the OSC 3 Noise output to the Filter Frequency control registers.
 Vibrato can be produced by setting Oscillator 3 to a frequency around 7 Hz and adding the OSC 3 Triangle output (with proper scaling) to the Frequency control of another oscillator.
 An unlimited range of effects are available by altering the frequency of Oscillator 3 and scaling the OSC 3 output.
-Normally, when Oscillator 3 is used for modulation, the audio output of Voice 3 should be eliminated (3 OFF = 1).
+Normally, when Oscillator 3 is used for modulation, the audio output of Voice 3 should be eliminated (3 OFF = 1.)